fieldtrip/website/workshop/practicalmeeg2022/handson_sensoranalysis.md

     cfg.taper = 'hanning';
     freq = ft_freqanalysis(cfg, data);

 To plot the data, we can use **[ft_singleplotER](/reference/ft_singleplotER)** and **[ft_multiplotER](/reference/ft_multiplotER)**.
 Note that the same functions are used for ERPs and non-time-resolved spectra, both types of data are represented in a 2D matrix, which is channels-by-time or channels-by-frequency.
-Rather than plotting time along the horizontal axis, for the power spectrum the functions will plot the frequency along the horozontal axis.
+Rather than plotting time along the horizontal axis, for the power spectrum the functions will plot the frequency along the horizontal axis.

 However, we can also use plain MATLAB plotting functions.
 Let's look at a specific MEG channel